tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

 convert_mp4_to_jpg(mp4_file_path, output_folder_path, one_frame_per_second=False)
 ```

-Finally, we put all the frame file paths in a list for later processing.:
+Finally, we put all the frame file paths in a list for later processing:

 ```python
 # Scan all the frame names in the processed directory